Censorship in the Philippines: Television and film

+Print media

+Books, newspapers, and magazines have been subject to censorship in the Philippines.
+The governor general suppressed Diario de Manila for allegedly inciting Filipinos to rebel against the Spanish colonial government.

+During the American colonial period, nationalistic newspapers that were critical of regressive taxes and abusive capitalists were suppressed by the colonial government.

 Internet

-The Freedom on the Net 2013 by the Freedom House ranked the Philippines 10th out of 60 countries.
-It said that it did not receive reports that officials are pressuring bloggers or online journalists to delete content deemed critical to the authorities.
-However it said that "many news websites are online versions of traditional media which self-censor due to the level of violence against journalists in the Philippines".
+The Freedom on the Net 2024 by the Freedom House scored the Philippines 60 out of 100, classifying its internet freedom status as "partly free".

+The Freedom House in its 2013 report said that it did not receive reports that officials are pressuring bloggers or online journalists to delete content deemed critical to the authorities.
+However, it said that "many news websites are online versions of traditional media which self-censor due to the level of violence against journalists in the Philippines".
 It also said that "The government does not require the registration of user information prior to logging online or subscribing to internet and mobile phone services, especially since prepaid services are widely available, even in small neighborhood stores."
 The same report also stated that the Cybercrime Prevention Act of 2012 negatively affected the state of internet freedom of the country.
 It has also noted that the internet penetration of the country remains low which it attributes to PLDT's "de facto monopoly" and lack of infrastructure and bureaucratic government regulation.
 The study says that the monopoly resulted to high broadband subscription fees.

-A study released in March 2014 by United States-based, Pew Research Center states that most Filipinos find access to the internet without censorship is important or somewhat important.
-35% of the respondents said they found internet access without censorship as "very important", 38% as "somewhat important", 18% "not too important", 6% "not important" and the rest said they don't know or refused to answer.
+A study released in March 2014 by United States–based Pew Research Center stated that most Filipinos found access to the internet without censorship important or somewhat important.
+A total of 35% of respondents reported that they found internet access without censorship "very important", 38% "somewhat important", 18% "not too important", and 6% "not important", while the rest reported that they did not know or refused to answer.

-In 2017, a large number of pornographic websites, including PornHub, Xhamster, and RedTube, were blocked under suspicion of hosting child pornography.
+In 2017, a large number of pornographic websites, including Pornhub, Xhamster, and RedTube, were blocked under suspicion of hosting child pornography.

-The National Telecommunications Commission (NTC) issued an order in June 2022 for internet service providers to block access to 26 websites that are allegedly "affiliated to and are supporting" the Communist Party of the Philippines, New People's Army, and the National Democratic Front, including the media outlet Bulatlat.
-A Quezon City court issued an injunction in August 2022 ordering the NTC to unblock Bulatlat's website, citing the news website's rights to be protected by the Constitutional provision on freedom of speech and of the press.
+The National Telecommunications Commission (NTC) issued an order in June 2022 for internet service providers to block access to 26 websites that were allegedly "affiliated to and are supporting" the Communist Party of the Philippines, New People's Army, and the National Democratic Front, including the media outlet Bulatlat.
+A Quezon City court issued an injunction in August 2022 ordering the NTC to unblock Bulatlat's website, citing the news website's rights to be protected by the constitutional provision on freedom of speech and of the press.

+Visual arts

+In 2011, Cultural Center of the Philippines took down the group exhibit Kulo (Boil), following pressure from religious leaders and politicians to remove the multimedia installation "Poleteismo" by Mideo Cruz.
+The installation prompted public debate on art and censorship and its subsequent removal sparked protests from democracy and freedom of expression advocates.